Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 c.
 Authentication type: OAuth 2.0

 d.
-OAuth Client ID: The client identifier issued to the client during the Application registration process
+OAuth Client ID: The client identifier issued to the client during the Application registration process with the OAuth provider

 e.
-OAuth Client Secret: The client secret issued to the client during the Application registration process
+OAuth Client Secret: The client secret issued to the client during the Application registration process with the OAuth provider

 h.
 OAuth Authorization URL: The endpoint to the authorization server.
 This is used to get an authorization code.
-This is a URL in which will be inserted client_id and other params to open the web browser popup with OAuth flow to begin
+This is a URL in which will be inserted client_id and other params to open the web browser popup with OAuth flow to begin.
+User can sign in and authorize the requested permissions.
+Please use tokens to insert client_id and other required field values from fields above, except response_type whose value usually is "code".
+Example: https://example.com/oauth2/authorize?client_id={clientId}&redirect_uri={callbackURL:url}&scope={scope}&response_type=code&state=mystate:{knowiSessionToken}

 i.
 OAuth Access Token URL: The endpoint to the authentication server.
-This is used to exchange an authorization code for an access token
+This is used to exchange an authorization code for an access token.
+This field is used together with "Access Token Header" and "Post Data" fields to make a request.
+Example: https://example.com/oauth2/token/bearer

 j.
-OAuth Access Token Header: The additional headers to send to the authentication server to exchange authorization code for an access token
+OAuth Access Token Header: The additional headers to send to the authentication server to exchange authorization code for an access token.
+This field used together with "Access Token URL" and "Post Data" fields.
+This can include for example an additional authorization, and content type.
+Content type for example is Content-Type: application/x-www-form-urlencoded or Content-Type: application/json depending on the "Post Data".

 k.
-OAuth Post Data to get Access Token: The Post data to send to an authentication server to exchange an authorization code for an access token
+OAuth Post Data to get Access Token: The Post data to send to an authentication server to exchange an authorization code for an access token.
+This field is used together with "Access Token URL" and "Access Token Header" fields.
+Please use {code} token to include code returned from Authorization flow via callback URL.
+The "grant_type" usually is "authorization_code".

 l.
 Refresh Token Type: Select Refresh Token Type.

-- Long-Lived Refresh Token: the refresh token will be used to get an access token on each REST call.
+Long-Lived Refresh Token: The refresh token will be used to get an access token on each REST call.

-- Long-Lived Access Token: the access token will be used during the REST call, but when expired then will be a need to update manually in Datasource settings.
+- Long-Lived Access Token: The access token will be used during the REST call, but when expired then will be a need to update manually in Datasource settings.

 Please choose what is best for you and what the REST API server supports.

 o.
-OAuth Post Data to get Refresh Access Token: The Post data to send to the server to exchange the refresh token to a newly updated access token
+OAuth Post Data to get Refresh Access Token: The Post data to send to authentication server to exchange refresh token to new updated access token.
+This field used together with "Access Token URL" and "Access Token Header" fields.
+Please use {refresh_token} token to include refresh code returned from Authorization flow.
+The "grant_type" usually is "refresh_token".

 p.
 Connection Properties: Optional.
 Additional connection properties/url parameters.
 For example (in seconds), readTimeout=1800&connectTimeout=30